raspberrypi/style-guide/style-guide.md

 This document is based on the original Style Guide from days of yore.
 It is a work in progress; the word list is still being updated to remove obsolete and duplicate entries, and there will also be specific sections on website guidelines in future.

-Unless the matter is mentioned below, please consult the *Oxford Guide to Style*.
+Unless the matter is mentioned below, please consult the *New Oxford Style Manual*.

 The Raspberry Pi Foundation strives for an approachable, conversational tone in its materials.
 See www.raspberrypi.org for examples.